KlausJackson/DataStructures_Algorithms/README.md

     - Representing two-way relationships in databases.

+### Stack
-### Stack : a linear data structure that follows the Last-In-First-Out (LIFO) principle, where elements are added and removed from the top of the stack.
+A linear data structure that follows the Last-In-First-Out (LIFO) principle, where elements are added and removed from the top of the stack.

 * Common Algorithms and Problems
     - Push: Adding an element to the top of the stack.